Lailanater/blackwell-pt-trainer/FinalTechnicalReport.md

 This paper describes process of creating my Android application solution I call Blackwell PT Trainer.
 The application is a lightweight solution to achieving peak physical fitness and maintaining that level of fitness.
 Blackwell PT Trainer achieves a simple, effective way to keep track of your workouts, maintain a regular workout schedule, and has the capability to launch all of the tools needed to complete each workout.

-Key Words: Android Studio, Android, Workouts, WorkoutsList, WorkoutsDetailFragment, Blackwell PT Trainer, Fragment, Activity
+<b>Key Words:</b> *Android Studio, Android, Workouts, WorkoutsList, WorkoutsDetailFragment, Blackwell PT Trainer, Fragment, Activity*

 ### Table of Contents